-Ms. Hu Gin Ing, the former chairlady of the Audit Committee, and Mr. Liu Jian, the former chairman of each of the Remuneration Committee and the Nomination Committee, attended the 2020 AGM to answer questions of the meeting and collect views of Shareholders.
+Mr. Hui Yat On, a former member of the Audit Committee, and Mr. Chin Hon Siang, a member of the Audit Committee and the chairman of each of the Remuneration Committee and the Nomination Committee, attended the 2021 AGM to answer questions of the meeting and collect views of Shareholders.